FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/index.md

 relevant if you want to make changes to this script.

 In order to re-compile the JavaScript source files that we ship with this bundle, you need the Google Closure Tools.
+You need the [**plovr**](http://plovr.com/download.html) tool, it is a Java ARchive, so you also need a working Java environment.
+You can re-compile the JavaScript with the following command:

+    $ java -jar plovr.jar build compile.js

-While you can install these dependencies manually, we recommend that you instead install the JMSGoogleClosureBundle.
+Alternatively, you can use the JMSGoogleClosureBundle.
 If you install this bundle, you can re-compile the JavaScript with the following command:

     $ php app/console plovr:build @FOSJsRoutingBundle/compile.js